 A Basic Environmental Assessment process was applicable in terms of the National Environmental Management Act (Act No. 107 of 1998) (NEMA) and the Environmental Impact Assessment (EIA) regulations (2014) (as amended).
 Appendix 4 of the NEMA EIA Regulations (GN.
 R982) sets out the minimum requirements for the drafting of an Environmental Management Plan (EMP).
 This EMP has been created in fulfilment of these prescribed requirements for the operational and maintenance management phase of the approved activity.
 The implementation of this EMP is a condition of the Environmental Authorisation (EA).
 Failure by the applicant, to comply with this EMP, will therefore constitute an offence, and the applicant and / or the appointed contractors can be held liable for penalties and / or legal action.
 It is therefore important that a copy of this EMP be issued to each contractor, preferably at the appointment stage, in order to allow for the costs of implementing the EMP, to be included in cost proposals.
-This will also ensure that the contractor is aware of his responsibilities prior to appointment and commencement.
-Each appointed contractor involved in the project, as well as the project manager (as applicable), will be required to sign for and thereby acknowledge contents of, the approved EMP and therefore abide by the specifications of the document and any amendments thereto.
+This will also ensure that the contractor involved in the project, as well as the project manager (as applicable), will be required to sign for and thereby acknowledge contents of, the approved EMP and therefore abide by the specifications of the document and any amendments thereto.